 Start by opening your editor of choice and creating a new file called

-The first thing we want to do is to import
+The first thing we need to do is to import

-Check out the reference to learn more about how Rerun deals with applications and sessions.
+Check out the reference to learn more about how Rerun deals with applications and recordings.

 Next up, we want to spawn the Rerun Viewer itself.